nturley3/zeek-kerberos-haters-guide/README.md

 ## Ticket Granting Service (TGS)
 This service issues service tickets that are based on the initial Ticket-Granting-Ticket (TGT).
 When service tickets are being requested, the user has already successfully authenticated to the KDC.
 The `TGS-REQ` and `TGS-REP` portion of the Kerberos protocol is detected and analyzed by Zeek.
 You can find these requests in the `request_type` field as `TGS` in the `kerberos.log` log file.

+## Authentication Header (AP)
+These messages contain authentication information that should be part of the first message in the authentication transaction to a application server or other Kerberos-enabled service.
+In Zeek, you will not see these events recorded by default since all of the interesting information in these tickets is encrypted.
+Events are available in Zeek to use, but additional scripting would be required to expose AP event data.

 ## Service Principal Name (SPN)
 A Service Principal Name (SPN) is used extensively in Kerberos environments to allow clients to uniquely identify instances of services for a given target computer or application service.
 An SPN always includes the hostname of the target computer on which the service is being offered as well as a Service Class.